FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The GPS and IMU are configured equally for all teams according to the rules in the previous chapter.

-We recommend to copy the [settings.json in this repository](../settings.json) as a base and configure the cameras and lidar from there on.
+We recommend to copy the [settings.json in this repository](../settings.json) as a base and configure the cameras and lidar from thereon.

 ## Launching the simulator
 To run the simulation, read the [simulation guide](how-to-simulate.md).

 ## ROS integration
-Communication between autonomous system and simulator will take place using ROS topics.
+Communication between the autonomous system and simulator will take place using ROS topics.
 Sensor data will be published by the [ros bridge](ros-bridge.md) and received by the autonomous system.
 The autonomous system will publish vehicle setpoints and the ROS bridge will listen for those messages.
 Static transforms between sensors also are being published for usage by the autonomous system.